JuliaAttic/QuDirac.jl/docs/inner_products.md

 ```
 julia> ket(UndefinedInner(), 1, 2)
-Ket{UndefinedInner,2} with 1 state(s):
+Ket{UndefinedInner,2,Int64} with 1 state(s):
   1 | 1,2 ⟩
 ```

 If you don't explicitly select a type, a default inner product type is used.
-The user can set the default inner product type for the current session with the `@default_inner` macro:
+The user can set the default inner product type for the current session with the `default_inner` function:

 ```
-julia> @default_inner UndefinedInner;
+julia> default_inner(UndefinedInner());

 julia> ket(1,2)
-Ket{UndefinedInner,2} with 1 state(s):
+Ket{UndefinedInner,2,Int64} with 1 state(s):
   1 | 1,2 ⟩
 ```